NorbertSapi/best-summer-start/README.md

 # best_summer_start
-this is a small web design: recipe for success.
+this is a small web design: "recipe for success".